-The more frequent unprotected sexual intercourse is (every one-two days), the more likely it is to result in a conception.
-There are other important considerations, for example aging fertility, and or stress may negatively influence time to conception.
+The more frequent unprotected sexual intercourse is every one-two days, the more likely it is to result in conception.
+There are other important considerations when considering time-to-conception delays such as aging fertility, and or stress may negatively influence time to conception.

-In the UK male factor subfertility is the most prevalent condition leading to the use of assisted reproductive technology.
-The next reason is unexplained subfertility, i.e. non-medically identified.
-There are other less prevalent conditions where assisted reproductive technology is utilized, tubal factor disease, in some cases of endometriosis or hormonal disorders.
+In the UK data establishes that male factor subfertility is the most common condition leading to the use of assisted reproductive technology.
+The next is unexplained subfertility, i.e. non-medically identified.
+There are other conditions where assisted reproductive technology is utilised such as tubal factor disease, endometriosis or hormonal disorders.

-We provide a specialist and advanced acupuncture service to help couples trying to conceive naturally or for couples that are undergoing assisted reproductive technology including IVF/ICSI, Frozen Transfer (FT), third-party sperm donor or egg donor cycles.
+Lianne Aquilina provides an advanced acupuncture service to help couples trying to conceive naturally or for couples that are undergoing assisted reproductive technology including IUI/IVF/ICSI, Frozen Transfer (FT), third-party sperm donor or egg donor cycles.

-Acupuncture helps women feel less anxious and stressed about their difficulty conceiving, medical fertility treatment processes or their experience of fertility treatment obstacles.
-Our fertility acupuncture specialist Lianne Aquilina has conducted work in the area of the psychological impact of subfertility and fertility treatment and uses acupuncture to help to reduce fertility related anxiety, stress and depression, especially for the women that request support.
+Lianne Aquilina conducted work in the area of the psychological impact of subfertility and fertility treatment and uses acupuncture to help to reduce fertility-related anxiety, stress and depression to improve the well-being of patients.